bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial.md

 ```

-You can use the OPTIONS method to examine the HTTP methods available and the required parameters in the request. ([RFC7231](https://tools.ietf.org/html/rfc7231#section-4.3.7))
+You can use the OPTIONS method to retrieve the supported HTTP methods and the required parameters in the request. ([RFC7231](https://tools.ietf.org/html/rfc7231#section-4.3.7))
 ```
 curl -i -X OPTIONS http://127.0.0.1:8080/weekday
 ```